Quantum Computing: Why the Board Should Care

 Some believe that Moore’s Law — the ability to double the number of transistors in a dense integrated circuit about every two years — has hit the wall of physical limitations.
 So, while conventional computers will have a role to play in the foreseeable future, there are complex problems they’ll never be able to solve.
 Algorithms written to take advantage of qubits can perform certain types of computations much more quickly and with much less energy than conventional computers.
 Herein lies the promise of quantum.

 No one knows for sure how to answer this question.
-True, there is hype that some characterise as overreach.
+True, there is hype that some characterize as overreach.
 But as time passes, the forecast for practical use cases compresses.
 Certain things are clear: technology companies are investing heavily in quantum capabilities, and when quantum is commercially feasible, it will be a game-changer for how business is done.
 Companies in various industries are already experimenting with the technology to address logistics and investing in startups focused on the hardware, software, algorithms, security and analytics that will make quantum computing a reality.
 Therefore, as companies assess the “when” question and keep a watchful eye on market developments, they should also prepare for this brave new computing world.
 Numerous cloud environments already exist that allow companies to access quantum simulators and real quantum computers.
 Microsoft Azure Quantum, Amazon Braket and IBM Quantum Experience are a few examples, each one featuring rich development interfaces and tools.

 There are several steps companies should take today: